pafoster/miniref/README.md

 ```
 refadd.py -e -s https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf turing1936computable
 ```
 creates the directory `turing1936computable` at location `$MINIREF_HOME` and populates the newly created directory with the specified PDF file (both HTTP(S) URLs and local paths are supported).
-In addition, the newly created directory is populated with a minimal `ref.ris` file, for storing bibliographic information (e.g. author, title, publication year) in [RIS](https://en.wikipedia.org/wiki/RIS_(file_format)) format.
+In addition, the newly created directory is populated with a minimal `ref.ris` file, for storing citation information (e.g. author, title, publication year) in [RIS (RefMan)](https://en.wikipedia.org/wiki/RIS_(file_format)) format.
 Thus, `$MINIREF_HOME` now looks like this:
 ```
 miniref/
 `-- turing1936computable
     |-- Turing_Paper_1936.pdf
     `-- ref.ris
 ```

-(In the previous command, the optional `-e` flag further opens `ref.ris` in `$EDITOR`, for manual entry of bibliographic information.)
+In the previous command, the optional `-e` flag opens `ref.ris` in `$EDITOR`, for manual entry of citation information.
+Note that in Google Scholar, it is possible to get RIS-formatted citation information by selecting 'Cite' → 'RefMan' for a search result.
+If you set your browser to open files of this type in place, it is possible to copy and paste the citation information in combination with the `-e` flag.

-Instead of relying solely on manual RIS data entry, it is also possible to fetch RIS data automatically, by providing a DOI.
+Instead of relying on manual RIS data entry, it is alternatively possible to fetch RIS data automatically, by providing a DOI.
 We can amend our existing reference as follows:
 ```
 refadd.py -i doi:10.1112/plms/s2-42.1.230 turing1936computable
 ```